 Allan joined the Territorial Army in 1973, was a Staff Officer at both 52 (Lowland) Brigade and HQ Scotland.
 He commanded 32 (Scottish) Signal Regiment (Volunteers) from 1996 to 1999 and then moved to HQ Scotland / 2nd Division as SO1 G1.
 In 2001 he was promoted becoming Colonel TA, TA & Reserves MCM Division, at the APC and was involved in organizing the first of the compulsory mobilizations of the Reserves for OP TELICs 1 to 4.
 He is a qualified adjudication officer for determining appeals and has made a number of operational visits.
 From 2004 -07 he was the Deputy Commander of 51 (Scottish) Brigade and from 2007 – 09 he worked for GOC 2nd Division as a projects officer.
 In September 2009 he assumed the post as the Regimental Colonel TA for the Royal Corps of Signals.
 He was awarded the Queen’s Volunteer Reserves Medal in the 1999 New Year Honours List.
 In June 2008 he was appointed as Honorary Colonel of 32 (Scottish) Signal Regiment (Volunteers) and in March 2010 he was appointed as Honorary Colonel of Glasgow and Strathclyde Universities Officer Training Corps.

-Pat is a senior manager with the Scottish Ambulance Service.
-He has worked in a number of clinical, operational and managerial roles in London and Scotland in a career of almost 40 years.
-He is responsible for the management of all day to day ambulance operational activity in Scotland and has held multiple roles including incident command of major incidents such as the Clutha Bar helicopter disaster and the George Square bin lorry tragedy.
-He is a registered paramedic and practices his trade when time allows.
-Pat is a trustee of the Scottish Ambulance Service benevolent fund.
+Pat is semi-retired from the Scottish Ambulance Service.
+He worked in a number of clinical, operational and managerial roles in London and Scotland in a career of over 40 years.
+He held multiple roles including incident command of major incidents such as the Clutha Bar helicopter disaster and the George Square bin lorry tragedy.
+He is still a registered paramedic and now practices his trade part-time.
+He was decorated with the Queen’s Ambulance Medal for meritorious conduct in 2022.

-A colonel with the Army Cadet Force, Pat is currently the Colonel Cadets Scotland, the senior volunteer in the country, acting as an expert adviser to 51st Infantry Brigade and HQ Scotland.
-He is a board member of the Lowland Reserve Forces and Cadets Association and is the deputy chair of the Army Cadet Force Association Scotland.
+A colonel with the Army Cadet Force, Pat is currently the national health and wellbeing adviser to the Army.
+He is a board member of the Lowland Reserve Forces and Cadets Association and is the chair of the Army Cadet Charitable Trust Scotland.